keenbytes/configmap-controller-example/README.md

 Quick sample of Kubernetes controller that monitors ConfigMap resources with a specified annotation and calls URL when change happens.

-This code is based on the [sample-controller](sample-controller) repository available from official Kubernetes repository, however, it does not have any Custom Resource Definition.
+This code is based on the [sample-controller](https://github.com/kubernetes/sample-controller) repository available from official Kubernetes github, however, it does not have any Custom Resource Definition.

 ## Build
 Run `go build -o myctlr .` to build the binary.